-Since 1992, the Northeast Ohio Regional Sewer District (NEORSD) has conducted bacteriological sampling on Lake Erie at Edgewater Beach, Villa Angela Beach, and Euclid Beach to monitor bacteriological densities at the beaches.
+Since 1992, the Northeast Ohio Regional Sewer District (NEORSD) has conducted sampling on Lake Erie at Edgewater Beach, Villa Angela Beach, and Euclid Beach to monitor bacteriological densities at the beaches.
 In 2005, sampling at Euclid Creek was added to determine the impact the creek may have on the water quality at Villa Angela and Euclid Beaches.

-In 2023, the NEORSD continued these sampling efforts by monitoring the Escherichia coli (E. coli) densities at Edgewater, Villa Angela, and Euclid Beaches and Euclid Creek.
+In 2024, the NEORSD continued these sampling efforts by monitoring the Escherichia coli (E. coli) densities at Edgewater, Villa Angela, and Euclid Beaches and Euclid Creek.
 The purpose of this sampling was to communicate beach conditions to the public and evaluate the attainment of water quality standards.
 This report evaluates the attainment of water quality standards using the results from each sample site.

-Sampling was completed by either NEORSD Level 3 Qualified Data Collectors (QDCs) certified by the Ohio Environmental Protection Agency (Ohio EPA) in Chemical Water Quality Assessment or other individuals in the Water Quality and Industrial Surveillance (WQIS) Division trained by Level 3 QDCs as explained in the NEORSD study plan 2023 Lake Erie Beach Monitoring, which was approved by Ohio EPA on April 10, 2023.
+Sampling was completed by either NEORSD Level 3 Qualified Data Collectors (QDCs) certified by the Ohio Environmental Protection Agency (Ohio EPA) in Chemical Water Quality Assessment or other individuals in the Water Quality and Industrial Surveillance (WQIS) Division trained by Level 3 QDCs as explained in the NEORSD study plan 2024 Lake Erie Beach Monitoring, which was approved by Ohio EPA on April 24, 2024.
 Sample analyses were conducted by NEORSD's Analytical Services division, which is accredited by the National Environmental Laboratory Accreditation Program.

 Table 1 indicates the sampling sites with respect to location, site or river mile (RM), latitude/longitude and description.
-Figure 1 is a map of the sampling locations at Edgewater, Euclid and Villa Angela Beaches and Euclid Creek.
+Figure 1 is a map of the sampling locations at Edgewater, Euclid, and Villa Angela Beaches and Euclid Creek.

 Table 1.
-List of Lake Erie and Euclid Creek Sampling Sites Location Site Latitude Longitude Description Quadrangle Purpose Edgewater Beach East 41.4893 -81.7392 Eastern half of the beach.
-In line with the brick stack on the other side of the freeway Cleveland South • Public notification of water quality conditions at Villa Angela Beach East 41.5851 -81.5677 Eastern half of beach, mid-distance between the 3 rd and 4 th break walls East Cleveland bathing beaches Determination of water quality Euclid Beach East 41.5843 -81.5686 Eastern half of beach in line with the East side of the pile of stones on the beach in line with the East East attainr side of the pile of Cleveland • Evalu Euclid Creek RM 0.55 41.5831 -81.5594 Downstream of Lakeshore Boulevard East Cleveland the impact of point and non- point sources specific purpose.
+List of Lake Erie and Euclid Creek Sampling Sites Location Site Latitude Longitude Description Quadrangle Purpose Edgewater Beach East 41.4893 -81.7392 Eastern half of beach, in line with the brick stack on the South side of the highway Cleveland South • Public notification of water quality conditions at Villa Angela Beach East 41.5851 -81.5677 Eastern half of beach, mid-distance between the 3 rd and 4 th break walls East Cleveland bathing beaches Determination of water quality Euclid Beach East 41.5843 -81.5686 Eastern half of beach, in line with the East side of the pile of stones on the beach East Cleveland standards attainment • Evaluation of Euclid Creek RM 0.55 41.5831 -81.5594 Downstream of Lakeshore Boulevard East Cleveland the impact of point and non- point sources specific purpose.
 This map was created to serve as base information for use in Geographic Information Systems (GIS) for a variety of planning and analysis purposes.
 The NEORSD expressly disclaims any liability that may result from the use of this map.
 For more information please contact: NEORSD GIS Services, 3900 Euclid Avenue, Cleveland, Ohio 44115 --- (216) 881-6600 GIS@neorsd.org.